Baking · Biscuits and Cookies · Chocolate

 • Now add the eggs and beat to combine - don't worry if it looks curdled at this point, as once you add the dry ingredients, they will come together.
 Mix in the vanilla extract along with the yoghurt and milk.

 • Now take one tablespoon of the weighed out flour and stir that through your chocolate chips (this stops the chocolate sinking to the bottom of the muffins.
-You don't need to do this with the blueberries though).
+You don't need to do this with the raspberries though).
 In a medium sized bowl, stir together the remaining flour, baking powder, bicarbonate of soda and a pinch of salt (omit this if you're using salted butter).

 • Add the dry ingredients to the wet ingredients and mix until just combined.
-Now add the blueberries and white chocolate chips and gently fold to combine - be careful not to over mix at this point.
+Now add the raspberries and white chocolate chips and gently fold to combine - be careful not to over mix at this point.

 • Divide the muffin batter between the paper liners.
 Bake for 5 minutes, then turn the oven temperature down to 180°C / 160°C / 350°F / Gas Mark 4 and continue baking the muffins for 15-18 more minutes or until a cake tester comes out clean when inserted into the centre.

 • Once the muffins are baked, allow them to cool for a few minutes and then transport them to a wire rack.
-Serve warm or at room temperature.
-The muffins will keep for up to 3 days.
+Decorate further with a drizzle of melted white chocolate, and a sprinkle of freeze-dried raspberries.

 Keep up to date with me on: